teamnamegoeshere/fullstack-backend/Part A README.md

 Once User Stories were finalised by the team, they were added to Trello with corresponding labels and due dates:

 ![trello-day-10-after-user-stories](docs/trello/trello-day-10-after-user-stories.png)

+### Testing

+Frontend testing and integration testing was performed manually using a matrix in a shared spreadsheet.
+[The testing matrix can be found here](https://docs.google.com/spreadsheets/d/1WvDDIG7QetMUdJyWVnX66F5sZwrajkAC6IAAvLMRHCc/edit?usp=sharing).

+#### Development

+Before every Pull request was opened, tests were performed according to the matrix, utilising Postman and the humao.rest-client VSCode extension before user permissions were implemented.
+The ```client.http``` file in the backend repository also serves to document the API routes of this application.

+A number of unit tests were written in RSpec, particularly focusing on user and list validation.
+These tests can be run with the ```rspec``` terminal command in the cloned backend repository. ```rspec  -f d``` provides more information on the tests being run.
+The backend repository also contains a filed named ```api-rspec.yml``` stored in ```.github/workflows```.
+This file provides configuration data for GitHub Actions.
+GitHub Actions then spins up a test environment and runs the RSpec tests.
+All tests must pass before the changes can be pushed to the remote branch and before a Pull Request can be approved.

+#### Production

+After each successful deployment, the testing matrix was utilised again in Production to ensure that core functionality worked as expected.
+Potential users were also asked to perform a variety of tasks from navigating to the site to logging out.
+Overall feedback from users involved in testing is that the styling and appearance of the site could be improved.
+The requirements for form validation were not too onerous however the error messages need to be more descriptive.
+The site was relatively easy to use and mostly sensibly laid out.